belacstar/belacstar/README.md

 ### Hi!
 I'm Bela!
 Nice to meet you! 👋

-- 🔭 I’m currently searching for a job as FullStack Developer
+- 🔭 I’m currently Looking for an internship as a web developer
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently Studying computer science
-- 📫 How to reach me: belacstar@gmail.com
+- 📫 How to reach me: belacstar@gmail.com or https://www.linkedin.com/in/isabela-camara-/
 - 😄 Pronouns: She/Her

 <div align="center">